exercism/elixir/docs/TESTS.md

 ### Typespecs and Dialyzer (DIscrepancy AnalYZer for ERlang programs)

-Elixir exercises include a skeleton implementation file.
+Elixir exercises include a skeleton implementation file in the `lib` subdirectory.
 This file outlines the module and functions that you are expected to implement.
 In most exercises, you will find typespecs above the function declaration.
 These start with the `@spec` tag and typically follow the `@spec function_name(type1, type2) :: return_type` format.
 These are used in Elixir and Erlang as documentation and